AceOfHeart5/financialapp/README.md

 # financialapp
-Toy app for collecting fake financial data.
+Toy app for collecting and displaying fake financial data.